 2:35 hours from Seattle, 143 miles

 The rest of the way into Vancouver involves suburban roadways and a barrage of traffic lights through residential neighborhoods.
 I don’t love this part of the trip and work as hard as possible to push through to the city.
-One place that has good food in a great location is Milltown Bar & Grill in Marpole, just right over the Richmond Bridge.
-But then, if you’ve come that far, why not wait to get settled in the city and find just the right grub?
+One place with good food in a great location is Milltown Bar & Grill in Marpole, just right over the Richmond Bridge.
+But then, if you’ve come that far, why not wait to get settled in the city and find just the proper grub?

 Seattle to Vancouver drive — a day trip of unique detours